Germany: ESM aid should be disbursed without lengthy visits from officials

 “From my point of view it’s especially important to ensure that if a country says it wants to use these funds, that there’s not then a load of commissioners who go there and first spend weeks discussing with them how they should change their policies in the coming years,” Scholz said.

-He stressed that the aid needed to flow quickly, adding: “We don’t need a Troika to come and first make proposals for the future, like we’ve seen in other countries.”
+He stressed that the aid needed to flow quickly, adding: “We don’t need a Troika to come and first make proposals for the future.”

 When Greece was bailed out during the euro zone sovereign debt crisis, a team of officials from the International Monetary Fund, the European Commission and the European Central Bank - known as the Troika - famously visited Athens regularly to check progress on its bailout commitments and decide whether to release the next tranche of loans.